 The SAT or ACT is required for admission to most colleges and universities.
 Both tests are accepted by every school and many students have a preference or strength in one test or the other.
 Therefore, I suggest that everyone consider both tests and find the test that is best for you.
-Practice booklets available in the college center.
+Practice booklets are available in the college center.

-Students should begin taking an official SAT or ACT sometime in the junior year.
+Students should begin taking an official SAT or ACT sometime in their junior year.
 You may test as many times as you want.
 You can continue testing into the fall of senior year.

 The SAT is offered seven times a year in the United States and six times at international sites.
 The test: